aptise/peter_sslers/docs/Frequently_Asked_Questions.md

 The [SQLAlchemy Project](https://sqlalchemy.org) is used to handle database activity.
 SQLAlchemy's ORM uses bind parameters and is inherently safe from SQL Injection Attacks.

+Like any other project, it is possible to expose Private Keys to the public internet -- but it is also possible to ensure that never happens.

 ## Does this reformat Certificates?

 Yes.
 PEM certs are reformatted to have a single trailing newline (via stripping then padding the input) and newlines are standardized to unix ("\n").
-This seems to be one of the more common standards people utilize for saving Certificates.
+This seems to be one of the more common standards utilized when saving Certificates.
 Certificates may be reformatted for compliance with other details of open standards.
-The actual content of Certificates are unchanged.
+The actual contents of Certificates are unchanged.

 ## Is there a fast way to import existing Certificates?

+If the certificates are on the same server, the `import_certbot` script will parse and enroll all of the Certbot data directly into the database.

-See the *TOOLS* section for an `invoke` script that can automate importing Certificates and other data from the LetsEncrypt data store.
+If the certificates are on another server, the *TOOLS* section has an `invoke` script that can automate importing Certificates and other data from the Cerbot data store.
 The "invoke" tools provide a commandline interface to batch POSTing data to the PeterSSLers server;
 one could use `curl` or write their own tools.